 Reef soundscapes are independent of one another spatially, compositionally, and temporally (Staaterman et al. 2013; Radford et al. 2014).

-Coral reef soundscapes have been connected to larval settlement patterns in both fish and invertebrate larvae (Simpson et al. 2008; Radford et al. 2011b, 2011a; Stanley et al. 2012).
+These soundscapes have been connected to larval settlement patterns in both fish and invertebrate larvae (Simpson et al. 2008; Radford et al. 2011b, 2011a; Stanley et al. 2012).

 In addition to larval settlement, fish use sound production as a method of communication involved in a variety of behaviors (Lobel et al.; Tricas and Boyle 2014).